radicle-dev/radicle.xyz/_guides/seeder.md

 ### Creating a profile

-Once the Radicle binaries installed, we can create a Radicle *profile*.
-This consists of an Ed25519 key pair and directory under which Radicle stores user data.
+Once the Radicle binaries are installed, we can create a Radicle *profile*.
+This consists of an Ed25519 key pair and a directory under which Radicle stores user data.

     rad auth --alias seed.radicle.example